Tuesday, January 20, 2009

 This shifts blame for Israel's crimes onto the shoulders of all Jews.
 But Jewish critics of Israel demonstrate through their words and deeds that the Jewish community is not monolithic in its support of Israel.

 Defenders of Israel often argue that Israel is forced to do what it does -- to destroy people's homes, to keep them under the boot of occupation, to seal them into walled ghettos, to brutalize them daily with military incursions and random checkpoints -- to protect its citizens from Palestinian violence.
-Palestinian violence, however, is rooted in the theft of their land, the diversion of their water, the violence of the occupation, and the indignity of having one's own very existence posed as a "demographic threat."

 To justify Israel's continued occupation and theft of Palestinian land, the state and its defenders attempt to deny Palestinian suffering, arguing instead that Palestinian resentment is rooted not in Israeli violence, but rather in Islam, or the "Arab mentality," or a mystical anti-Semitism inherent in Arab or Muslim culture.
 Consequently, pro-Israel advocacy depends upon on the active dissemination of Islamophobia.
 Not surprisingly, engendering hatred in this manner inflames anti-Jewish sentiment among Arabs and Muslims.
 None of this is a recipe for making Jews safe.